-Advisory board means the Community Small Business Enterprise Board >> ("CSBE Advisory Board") << created for the purpose of reviewing program activities and results, and for making recommendations to [[the Department of]] Small Business Development (>>=\circ<SBD>>=\circ<) and the Board of County Commissioners ([[BCC]]>>\circ County Commission=\circ<) on matters pertaining to the program.
+Advisory board means the Community Small Business Enterprise Board >>("CSBE Advisory Board")<< created for the purpose of reviewing program activities and results, and for making recommendations to [[the Department of]] Small Business Development (>>"<<SBD>>"<<) and the Board of County Commissioners ([[BCC]]>>"County Commission"<<) on matters pertaining to the program.

-Words stricken through and/or [[double bracketed]] shall be deleted.
+&lt;sup>1 Words stricken through and/or [[double bracketed]] shall be deleted.
 Words underscored and/or >>double arrowed<< constitute the amendment proposed.
 Remaining provisions are now in effect and remain unchanged.

-Certificate of Assurance means the departmental form submitted with bid documents whereby the Bidder acknowledges: (i) Small Business Enterprise ("SBE") measures apply to the project; and (ii) Bidder will submit its list of certified SBEs to satisfy the measures via Miami-Dade County's web-based system, within the specified time frame.<<
+>>Certificate of Assurance means the departmental form submitted with bid documents whereby the Bidder acknowledges: (i) Small Business Enterprise ("SBE") measures apply to the project; and (ii) Bidder will submit its list of certified SBEs to satisfy the measures via Miami-Dade County's web-based system, within the specified time frame.<<

-Joint Venture means [[an association of two (2) or more CSBEs]] >>a business arrangement of two or more parties, in which at least one is a CSBE that agrees to pool its resources for the purpose of accomplishing a specific task <<. [[Joint ventures shall be subject to the size limitations set forth in this section; such size limitations include affiliates as set forth in Appendix A [which can be found in the County Clerk's office attached to Ordinance Number 97-52].]]
+Joint Venture means [[an association of two (2) or more CSBEs]] >>a business arrangement of two or more parties, in which at least one is a CSBE that agrees to pool its resources for the purpose of accomplishing a specific task<[[Joint ventures shall be subject to the size limitations set forth in this section; such size limitations include affiliates as set forth in Appendix A [which can be found in the County Clerk's office attached to Ordinance Number 97-52].]]

->>Make-up Plan means a plan whereby a bidder submits via the County's web-based system its commitment that if awarded the contract, it will fulfill all or a portion of any pending Small Business Enterprise Construction Services makeup requirement and identify the certified CSBE firm(s) to be utilized to fulfill the make-up requirement that is in excess of any SBE goal(s) required on the project and the percentage, dollar value and description of the work that needs to be made up within the time frame specified by SBD.<<

-Mentor-Protege Program is a program whose purpose is to build effective working relationships between leaders of mature established companies and emerging small business enterprises in order for the latter to benefit from the knowledge and experience of the established mentor firms. [[A copy of the Miami-Dade County Mentor-Protege Program is provided as Attachment 1 [which can be found in the County Clerk's office attached to Ordinance Number 97-52].]] >> The details of this program shall be provided in Implementing Order No. IO 3-22.
+>>Make-up Plan means a plan whereby a bidder submits via the County's web-based system its commitment that if awarded the contract, it will fulfill all or a portion of any pending Small Business Enterprise Construction Services makeup requirement and identify the certified CSBE firm(s) to be utilized to fulfill the make-up requirement that is in excess of any SBE goal(s) required on the project and the percentage, dollar value and description of the work that needs to be made up within the time frame specified by SBD.<<< small business enterprises in order for the latter to benefit from the knowledge and experience of the established mentor firms. [[A copy of the Miami-Dade County Mentor-Protege Program is provided as Attachment 1 [which can be found in the County Clerk's office attached to Ordinance Number 97-52].]] >> The details of this program shall be provided in Implementing Order No. IO 3-22.<<